 12 Ways to Build a Better LinkedIn Profile has more helpful tips for improving your LinkedIn profile.

 And here is a 20 point checklist for creating an awesome LinkedIn profile.

 Monitor Your Profile

 How do you know if the changes have helped?
 Check out the stats!
-They are on the right side of your profile.
+Your Dashboard tracks LinkedIn profile views.
 Do this before you make the changes and then check the stats about 2-3 weeks after you’ve made the changes.
 You should see the numbers increase!